Gnurro/AIDscripts/README.md

+RPGmechMk1: No giant robots, but RPG mechanics in AID, using InputDCattributeBot and the skill/stat menus.
+Has example of piping placeholders into skills as well.

 PlaceholderGrab: Grab encapsulated placeholders for scripting.

 RandomNamesReplacer: Replaces a list of names with completely randomly generated words (with some rudimentary morphology).